Home Healthcare, Hospice and Community Services

 Fall Prevention: Addressing home safety and fall prevention is a priority with every home visit that our nurses, physical therapists and occupational therapists make.
 A Fall Prevention Guide is reviewed with each client not only at the time of admission, but as they progress through the plan of care.

 Social Isolation due to lack of transportation: Transportation is a top need for seniors in particular in this area.
 The Friendly Bus program is partnering with the Keene Senior Center and Cheshire Village at Home to provide rides to activities at the Senior Center.
-In addition, the Friendly Bus is available for rides to the Friendly Meals and other social activities.
-The Friendly Bus provided 9,863 trips in 2020.
+In addition, the Friendly Bus is available for rides to other essentials such as medical appointments and grocery shopping.
+Shopping shuttles were added for seniors in Keene, West Swanzey and Winchester.
+The Friendly Bus provided 5,621 trips in 2022.

 Access to healthcare: HCS offers several transportation programs to address the need for transportation to medical facilities.
-The City Express stops at the Cheshire Medical Center seventeen times a day, Monday through Friday, and to the Walk In Clinic eight times per day.
+The City Express stops at the Cheshire Medical Center seventeen times a day, Monday through Friday.
 For older adults, door to door service is available on the Friendly Bus.
 The Medical Express provides service weekly to the Veterans Administration Facilities in White River Junction, and to Dartmouth Hitchcock-Lebanon.
-We also provide Medicaid transportation.

 For more information about the Community Benefits Report, Needs Assessment process, or the charity care policy, contact Susan Ashworth, Director of Community Relations.